Mohali district

 Mohali district, officially known as Sahibzada Ajit Singh Nagar district or SAS Nagar district, is one of the twenty three districts of Punjab, a state in north-west India.

 It was formed in April 2006 and is 18th district of Punjab, created next to Pathankot district.
 This district was carved out of areas falling in Ropar and Patiala District.
-It is situated next to the union territory of Chandigarh and Panchkula district of Haryana.
+It is situated next to the union territory of Chandigarh, Ambala and Panchkula districts of Haryana.

 The district is officially named after Sahibzada Ajit Singh, the eldest son of Guru Gobind Singh.

-History

 Administrative divisions

 The district of SAS Nagar has three tehsils, all of which have sub-divisional status.
 These are Dera Bassi, Kharar and SAS Nagar-Mohali.
 There are four community development blocks (CDBs or 'blocks') that make up the district: Dera Bassi CDB, Kharar CDB, Majri CDB, and Rajpura CDB.
 Only part of Rajpura CDB is under the administrative control of SAS Nagar district; a portion of its area is contained within the Patiala district.
 SAS Nagar has fifteen towns; seven are statutory towns, and eight are census towns.

 Community development blocks

 Dera Bassi

 This block consists of 144 villages and two towns namely Zirakpur and Dera Bassi and there are six uninhabited villages.
 As per the 2001 census, the total population of the block is 216,921.
 The rural population of the block is 170192 out of which there are 93,116 males and 77,076 females.
 The total SC population in the rural area is 48,683.
 This block has total area of 406.48 km2, with the rural area covering 371.17 km2.

 Dera Bassi block has a good number of small scale units.
 Chemical paints, Steel tubes, plywood, handlooms, and knitting of Daris are some of the industries which have offered good employment to several persons.
 The soil of the block is sandy to sandy loam.
 There are a total of 25 branches are functioning in the block which comprises 19 commercial banks, one private bank, three cooperative banks, one Malwa Gramin Bank and one agricultural development bank.
 Zirakpur and had a very fast development and has become a part of Greater Chandigarh.